-US Inc. (US) was founded by John H. Tanton in 1981 to educate the public about the need for common sense immigration reform, the need to protect and conserve our natural resources, the impact of population on the environment, and the need to promote and preserve English as the common, unifying language of the United States.
+It is the mission of US to educate the public about the need for common sense immigration policies and reform, the need to protect and conserve our natural resources, the need to consider the impact of population growth on the environment, and the need to promote and preserve English as the common unifying language of the United States.

 U.S. Commission on Immigration Reform Recommendations